justinfarrelldev/open-ctp-server/README.md

 There are multiple goals this project intends to tackle:
 - Create a proper backend for the Call to Power game series
 - Support fan-made frontends (such as the Apolyton Edition and the Spyroviper Edition of the games) with minimal requirements
-    - The server should be accessible and usable using cURL or gRPC
+    - The server should be accessible and usable using cURL
 - Allow for a vanilla+ experience for the games
     - Obvious bugs should not be preserved
     - Non-vanilla changes (such as tweaking unit health or adding extra units) should NOT be present